As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 Study Conclusion

-Commentary: Gretel’s rehab vet told us that stairs were good – especially going up – because it can help strengthen their core (as long as they were not going to likely fall and twist going up or down)
+Commentary: Gretel’s rehab vet told us that stairs were ok and maybe even good – especially going up – because it can help strengthen their core (as long as they were not going to likely fall and twist going up or down)

-- Dachshunds have low to moderate energy levels.
+List item#3: Dachshunds have low to moderate energy levels and shouldn’t exercise too much

 Study Conclusion

-Dachshunds who were exercised for less than 30 minutes a day had an increased risk of IVDD.
+Dachshunds who were exercised for less than 30 minutes a day had an increased risk of IVDD-related back injuries.

-Dogs considered to be moderately or highly active were considerably less likely to suffer from IVDD.
+Dogs considered to be moderately or highly active were considerably less likely to suffer from IVDD-related back injuries.

 People who have a Dachshund as a pet understandably want to do everything they can to increase their beloved dog’s health, happiness, and life expectancy.

-It is perfectly understandable, then, why many people follow the common – yet ill-advised – online advice warning against overexerting a Dachshund or letting them climb stairs or jump up on furniture.
+It is perfectly understandable, then, why many people follow the common, yet ill-advised, online advice warning against overexerting a Dachshund, or letting them climb stairs or jump up on furniture, for fear of hurting their back.

-Unfortunately, people who follow this type of advice are inadvertently doing a grave disservice to their dog.
+Unfortunately, people who follow this type of advice may be inadvertently doing a grave disservice to their dog.

 Yes, it is important to protect the relatively fragile overly long back of a Dachshund, but limiting their activity is not the way to do this.